ibejohn818/flask-dynamodb-sessions/README.md

     SESSION_DYNAMODB_CONSISTENT_READ (bool): Whether or not to perform a strongly consistent read from DynamoDB.
 Default: False

 The existing `SESSION_*` config parameters still apply (IE: cookie settings).
-SESSION_REFRESH_EACH_REQUEST is the only setting that is negated and each request will refesh the cookie (Might be modified in a future release).
+SESSION_REFRESH_EACH_REQUEST is the only setting that is negated and each request will refresh the cookie (Might be modified in a future release).

 ### Transmission of ID via Header
 Using cookies to store the session ID may not work in some environments, so a normal HTTP header may be used to pass the ID in requests and responses.